awsdocs/aws-step-functions-developer-guide/doc_source/input-output-inputpath-params.md

 ```

 **Note**
 `Parameters` can also pass information to connected resources\.
-For instance, if your task state is orchestrating an AWS Batch job, you can pass the relevant API parameters directly to the API actions of that service\.
-For more information see:
+For example, if your task state is orchestrating an AWS Batch job, you can pass the relevant API parameters directly to the API actions of that service\.
+For more information, see:
 [Pass Parameters to a Service API](connectors-parameters.md)
 [Service Integrations](concepts-connectors.md)